 Radiation Dose Optimization and Safety

-Radiation dose optimization and safety are vital in medical imaging to protect patients, staff, and the environment while ensuring high-quality diagnostic results.
-The focus is on minimizing exposure without compromising the accuracy of imaging.
+Radiation dose optimization and safety are essential in medical imaging to protect patients, healthcare staff, and the environment while ensuring high-quality diagnostic results.
+The goal is to minimize exposure without compromising imaging accuracy.

 Key Principles